5 Steps to Write an Arts Supplement for College Applications

 As an applicant, you spend a lot of time creating your submission.
 It’s natural to expect the adjudicator to provide the same amount of attention that you did.
 This is not the case.

 The adjudicator is not going to find the hidden gems in your application.
 Your best art needs to be displayed in an obvious manner.
-Don’t make the adjudicator scroll through two decent submissions before they see a great one.
+Don’t make the adjudicator view a decent submissions before they see a great one.
 If you are submitting a video from a live performance, don’t include 30 seconds of introductions or applause.
 In the Yo-Yo Ma example, I would cut out the talking at the beginning of the video so that the adjudicator doesn’t have to skip ahead to the music.
+Don’t begin with any form of a spoken introduction.
+Begin your video with great music.

 Judges move quickly and score quickly.
 First impressions matter.
 The presentation is important.